makrai/notes/lauscher2005-zero-hero.md

   * no notable exception to this pattern on the three lower-level tasks,
   * language proximity alone does not explain many results obtained on XNLI and XQuAD
-* e.g.
+* e.g
   * XNLI (for both mBERT and XLM-R), the RU scores are comparable to those on ZH , while they are lower for HI and UR : this is
-    * despite the fact that as Indo-European languages RU , HI , and UR are linguistically closer to EN than ZH .
+    * despite the fact that as Indo-European languages RU , HI , and UR are linguistically closer to EN than ZH
   * we observe comparable scores on XQuAD for TH, RU , and ES .
 Therefore, in

 ## 3.3 Analysis